 the truth, it is now.
 Of course, we always need the truth, yet today, perhaps we can lament with Pontius Pilate, “What is truth?”
 Even the sources we once considered reliable and trustworthy have become suspect.
 Even some within the Church.
 It would appear, as Paul warned Timothy above, the time that will come, has come.

 We would not necessarily expect the world to recognize the truth, or readily accept the truth for that matter.
 But within the Church it should be a different story.
 Yet in increasing numbers and with increasing frequency, Christians are embracing the ways of the world, and forsaking the ways of the Word.
 They have turned “away from the truth” and turned “aside to myths.”
 They are exchanging the truth for a lie.
 The have given in to their “itching ears” and are following the chipmunk version of the “truth.”
 They are unable to distinguish Simon Peter, James and John from Simon, Theodore and Alvin.
 But more importantly what should be resulting in a transformed life is turning into a conformed lifestyle.

 Some are doing this willingly and others are being deceived.
-They have not spent enough time with the truth that they are able it recognize the counterfeits.
+They have not spent enough time with the truth that they are able to recognize the counterfeits.
 As a result, “casual Christians” are becoming “carnal Christians” and passing it off as the real deal.
 We blame the world and the times that we live in, but the responsibility is ours.

 My Advice – Be “on the side of truth.”
 But first we need to know “What is Truth?”